 If you’re stuck just show the waiter/waitress the picture – ‘King To’ or ‘ging-dow’ from my above rough and ready Cantonese translates into the capital which is why this dish is also known as Peking Squid – Peking is the former spelling for Beijing.
 There’s another history lesson for you kids.

 I was saying to another diner that it’s like playing Russian Roulette with these chilli’s as there’s always one that blows your head off.
-This time every single one was loaded and ready make your mouth numb.
-Needless to say stuffed chillis’ (prawn filling) with blackbeans is a must though as they are packed with tonnes of flavour.
+This time every single one was loaded and ready make your mouth beg for mercy.
+Needless to say stuffed chillis’ (prawn filling) with blackbeans is a ‘must have’ as they are packed with tonnes of flavour.

-Honey pepper eel.
-Seriously if eel grossed you out before I will put money on it (if I were a betting person!) that eating this will convert you.
+Honey pepper eel: If eel grosses you out, I will put money on it (if I were a betting person!) that eating this dish will convert you.
 It’s crunchy, sweet, peppery and rich from that oily fish – above all it’s really addictive.

 Egg yolk eel.
 It comes with a crispy exterior with that soft nutty egg yolk coating peppered with spring onion.
 Less intense and sweet like the the honey pepper variety but a well rounded and the richness of the eel still comes through.

 Another off menu item of sizzling beef fillet with pickled vegetables.
-It comes out hissing and popping so it’s not shy of theatrics on table or off table in your mouth too as the savoury blackbean fillet against those sweet sour pickles is outrageously good.
+It comes out hissing and popping so it’s not shy of theatrics on table or off table in your mouth too as the savoury blackbean fillet eaten with those sweet, sour pickles is outrageously good.

 There is nothing not to like about this hot pot of sizzling hot pot full oysters, Japanese tofu and mushrooms – enoki and shitake to be exact.
 Can you imagine the flavour you get from all those umami rich ingredients bubbling together?
 The custard like silky smooth tofu acts as a vehicle carrying heaps of flavour in every mouthful.